 By now, most of us have heard about the drive to raise the nationwide minimum wage to $15 per hour.
 In July, the House of Representatives passed Raise the Wage Act, which would increase the federal minimum wage from $7.25, the rate where it has been set since 2009.
 The bill is now in the Senate.
-While states may set a higher minimum wage, this law would prohibit any wage below $15 per hour.
+While some states may set a higher minimum wage, above $15 per hour.

 If you, a friend, relative or neighbor is a tipped employee and have questions about whether you are being properly paid, please contact SLG the Shavitz Law Group at (561) 447-8888 or email us at [email protected] to learn about your rights.